MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 ## Deep link scenarios

-Here are some of the scenarios where you can use deep link:
+Here are some of the scenarios where you can use a deep link:

 * **App installation**: You can use deep links that allow users to know more about an app and install it in different scopes.
 * **Bot and connector**: You can use deep links in [bot](~/bots/what-are-bots.md) and [connector](~/webhooks-and-connectors/what-are-webhooks-and-connectors.md) messages to inform users about changes to your tab or its items.
-* **Navigate to specific page**: You can create deep links for the app users to go to specific pages within your app.
+* **Navigate to specific page**: You can create deep links that allow users to navigate to specific pages within your app.
 * **Custom app**: You can generate deep links for a custom app.
 However, if an app in the Microsoft Teams Store shares the same app ID as the custom app ID, the deep link opens the app from Teams Store instead of the custom app.
 * **For mobile**: You can also create a deep link to the app for mobile, after your app is approved for the Teams mobile platform.
 For the deep link to work on Teams iOS, you need the Apple App Store Connect Team ID.
 For more information, see [how to update Apple App Store Connect Team ID](../deploy-and-publish/appsource/prepare/update-apple-store-team-connect-id.md).

-## Deep link to open application install dialog
+## Deep link to open an application install dialog

 Deep links allow app users to open an application install dialog to know any information about the app or install it in different contexts.
-You can create a deep link to application in the following ways:
+You can create a deep link to an application in the following ways:

 * [Configure deep link manually using your app ID](#configure-deep-link-manually-using-your-app-id)
 * [Configure deep link using TeamsJS](#configure-deep-link-using-teamsjs)